Epicuticular wax: Epicuticular wax crystals

 Epicuticular wax forms crystalline projections from the plant surface, which enhance their water repellency, create a self-cleaning property known as the lotus effect and reflect UV radiation.
 The shapes of the crystals are dependent on the wax compounds present in them.
 Asymmetrical secondary alcohols and β-diketones form hollow wax nanotubes, while primary alcohols and symmetrical secondary alcohols form flat plates Although these have been observed using the transmission electron microscope and scanning electron microscope the process of growth of the crystals had never been observed directly until Koch and coworkers studied growing wax crystals on leaves of snowdrop (Galanthus nivalis) and other species using the atomic force microscope.
 These studies show that the crystals grow by extension from their tips, raising interesting questions about the mechanism of transport of the molecules.

+Measurement techniques

+Epicuticular waxes are recovered from terrestrial, marine, and lake environments, allowing for solvent extraction of biomarkers and then qualitative and quantitative profiling through gas chromatography–mass spectrometry (GC-MS) and GC flame ionization detection (GC-FID).
+GC-MS and GC-FID are preferential for identifying and quantifying n-alkanes and n-alkanoic acids.
+Isotope ratio analysis (GC-IRMS) measures relative abundance of carbon, hydrogen, and other isotopes with high precision.
+The carbon isotopic ratio is expressed between carbon-13 and carbon-12 as δ13C relative to the international standard.
+The hydrogen isotopic ratio between deuterium and protium is expressed as δD relative to the international standard.